-Luqman admonished his son: "My son," he said, "do not associate others with God; to associate other with God is a mighty wrong."
-We have enjoined man to show kindness to his parents, for with much pain his mother bears him, and he is not weaned before he is two years of age.
-Give thanks to Me and to your parents.
-To Me all things shall return.
-But if they press you to associate others with Me, of whom you know nothing, then do not obey them.
-Be kind to them in this world, but follow the way of him who turns to me.
-To me you shall return and I shall tell you what you have done.
-"My dear son, God will bring all things to light, be they as small as a grain of mustard seed, be they hidden inside a rock or in heaven or on earth.
-God is Wise and All-Knowing.
-My dear son, be steadfast in prayer, enjoin good and forbid evil.
-Endure with fortitude whatever befalls you.
-That is true constancy.
-Do not treat people with scorn, nor walk haughtily on the earth; God does not love the arrogant and the vainglorious.
-Rather let your gait be modest and your voice be low; the ugliest of all voices is the braying of the ass."
+Luqman said to his son, counselling him, 'My son, do not associate anything with God.
+Associating others with Him is a terrible wrong.'

+We have enjoined man to show kindness to his parents-for his mother bears him, in hardship upon hardship, and his weaning takes two years.
+[We said] Give thanks to Me and to your parents; all will return to Me.
+But if they press you to associate something with Me about which you have no knowledge, do not obey them.
+Yet be kind to them in this world and follow the path of those who turn to Me.
+You will all return to Me in the end, and I will tell you everything that you have done.

+[Luqman further said,] 'O my son!
+Though it be but the weight of a grain of mustard seed and though it be hidden in a rock, or in the heavens or on the earth, God will bring it forth.
+Truly, God is the knower of all subtleties and He is aware.
+O my dear son!
+Say your prayers regularly, and enjoin good, and forbid evil, and endure patiently whatever may befall you.
+Surely, this is something which requires firm resolve.
+Do not avert your face from people out of haughtiness and do not walk with pride on the earth: for, behold, God does not love arrogant and boastful people.
+Walk modestly and lower your voice, for the ugliest of all voices is the braying of the ass.'
 (31:13-19)